 Initial Consultation

 The broker will assess your unique energy needs and long-term goals.
-Clearly communicate your expectations, priorities, and budget during this step.
+During this step, communicate your expectations, priorities, and budget.

 Market Research